tomverelst/prommer/README.md

 # TODO

+- [ ] Figure out ~~what the best way is~~ which solution is tolerable enough to define the port and metrics endpoint per container without crying.
+- [ ] Write tests
+- [ ] Set up CI with Travis
+- [ ] Create and publish minimal Docker image that includes Prommer.
 - [ ] Create and publish minimal Docker image that includes Prometheus and Prommer.
 - [ ] Make it work for Docker Swarm so it might actually be useful.
 - [ ] Optimize target update mechanism by doing incremental changes using the Docker events stream, instead of requesting all the labeled containers on each change.
-- [ ] Become a Go ninja (unlikely) and probably rewrite this whole thing
+- [ ] Become a Go ninja (unlikely) and probably rewrite this whole thing.
+- [ ] Think of other possibilities to do Prometheus target discovery.
+- [ ] Make Prommer an industry standard for Prometheus monitoring and take over the world.